Sexual Violence: Awareness and Prevention

 Relationship violence is defined as violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim

 Relationship violence can be physical, verbal or emotional

 If you, or someone you care about, is in an abusive relationship, there are resources available.

 Sexual violence is the term MIAD uses when referring to violent/aggressive behavior that is based on gender.
 There are three forms of sexual violence that most impact college students: Sexual Assault, Relationship Violence and Stalking.

 Any sexual contact made without consent.
 Sexual assault includes, but is not necessarily limited to, physical assaults of a sexual nature, such as rape, sexual battery, domestic violence, dating violence, stalking or attempts to commit these acts.

 What is stalking?

 Stalking is defined as a pattern of repeated and unwanted attention, harassment, contact, or any other course of conduct directed at a specific person that would cause a reasonable person to feel fear.

-For complete information on MIAD’s policies regarding sexual violence and sexual assault, refer to MIAD’s Sexual Misconduct Policy and Procedures
+For complete information on MIAD’s policies regarding sexual violence and sexual assault, refer to MIAD’s Title IX: Sexual Misconduct Policy and Procedures

 To download and read a PDF, get Adobe Acrobat Reader